 3. Become an SEO Expert

 SEO teaches you how to create user-friendly and search engine-friendly websites.
-You have to master various SEO techniques for you to become a professional digital marketer.
+You must master various SEO techniques to become a professional digital marketer.
 SEO is a little bit different from other digital marketing aspects.
 It can be a bit technical.
 But not rocket science!
 If you run a website or blog, you can easily understand the nitty-gritty of SEO within a few months.
 And when you feel that you have mastered the skills of SEO, continue with the rest.

 4. Get a Google Ads Certification or Bing Ads Accredited Professional